 When talking about micro ORM it usually does not matter which one to use, the differences are usually very small.
 The most popular is Dapper, from StackOverflow, it also the fasters of all existing.
 Peta Poco is similar to Dapper but makes you write less SQL because of using attributes on your model.

-When talking about full-featured ORM, it's usually Entity Framework or NHibernate.
-Both work well and easy to use.
+When talking about full-featured ORM, it’s usually Entity Framework or NHibernate.
+Both work well and are easy to use.

 You probably already know what is the Micro ORM, but if not: Micro ORM is a lightweight ORM, usually limited in features, but performing faster than full-featured ORM.
-It means than MicroORM suppose to do the same job of mapping table to object, but it sacrifices a number of features to have a better performance.
+It means that MicroORM suppose to do the same job of mapping table to object, but it sacrifices a number of features to have a better performance.

 What are the limitations of Micro ORM?

-From my experience, you can live with some limitations for micro ORM, but some can stop you from using it in favor of full-featured ORM tools.
+From my experience, you can live with some limitations for micro ORM, but some can stop you from using it in favour of full-featured ORM tools.
 Below you can see the most important limitations of Micro Orm: